link to the lotus seven club web site LOTUS 7 REGISTER

 ~ Factory and Contemporary Photographs ~

 GULL-WING HARDTOP - Lotus Seven Series One with a gull-wing hardtop by Fibrepair racing as a GT car.
+The main reason for these hardtops being made was to make the Seven eligible for GT racing.
 Note modified front wings with extended aluminium. [copyright Ferret Fotographic]

 RACING - Series One Lotus Sevens and Lotus Sixes racing around the chicane at Goodwood - September 1958.